MySQL: High availability software

 Oracle MySQL offers a high availability solution with a mix of tools including the MySQL router and the MySQL shell.
 They are based on Group Replication, open source tools.

 MariaDB offers a similar offer in terms of products.

 Cloud deployment

-MySQL can also be run on cloud computing platforms such as Microsoft Azure, Amazon Elastic Compute Cloud, Oracle Cloud Infrastructure.
+MySQL can also be run on cloud computing platforms such as Microsoft Azure, Amazon Elastic Compute Cloud, and Oracle Cloud Infrastructure.
 Some common deployment models for MySQL on the cloud are: